Cosmic-Ide/Cosmic-IDE/docs/user-guide.md

 ### Tabs and saving

-One editor view is reused while tabs change.
+Each open text tab retains its own `CodeEditor` instance and LSP document session.
 Open document content is retained by the editor view model, and active edits are written to disk as content changes.
 This behaves as autosave rather than a separate dirty-buffer and explicit-save workflow.